almachelouche/middleman/content/email/AU/Prospect/014 Testing/Ranger_merged.md

 [[module]]
 path='email_modules/preheaderbefore'

-	preheader='''Click through to see the latest offers on the vivid and stylish Ford Fiesta'''
+	preheader='''Click through to see the latest offers on the tough and smart Ranger'''

 [[module]] #Header Logo
 path='email_modules/header/logo'